-- C. to teams with more than 15 players in attendance (in which case each player need only play one inning or three outs during the first two innings). - ii.
-In the case of discipline, the coach should inform the parents and opposing coach prior to the game of the reason for such action. - iii.
+iii.
 The chart below sets forth the maximum number of defensive positions that may be fielded.
 Where ten defensive positions are fielded, the nine standard baseball positions are filled along with an extra outfielder, who is positioned at the discretion of the coach.
-For the all divisions, all outfielders must take their position no less than 20 feet from the back of the imaginary line that connects the bases and may not move closer until the ball is released by the pitcher.
+For all divisions except Grasshopper and Freshmen, all outfielders must take their position no less than 20 feet from the back of the imaginary line that connects the bases and may not move closer until the ball is released by the pitcher.
 Whether an outfielder is that distance is a discretionary call of the umpire.

 Division Max # of Fielders Division Max # of Fielders

 BASE BALL SOFTBALL

 Cubs 10 Mustangs

 Bantam (4 Outfielders) Broncos 10 (4 Outfielders)

-Super Bantam Colts ,
+Super Bantam Colts . ,

 Grasshopper 9 High School 9

 Freshmen